iskandr/parakeet/README.md

   * List literals (interpreted as array construction)
   * List comprehensions (interpreted as array comprehensions)
-  * Parakeet's "adverbs" (higher order array operations like parakeet.map, parakeet.reduce) More Information
+  * Parakeet's "adverbs" (higher order array operations like parakeet.map, parakeet.reduce)

+How does it work?
 ====
-If you have any questions about the project either check out our [HotPar slides](https://www.usenix.org/conference/hotpar12/parakeet-just-time-parallel-accelerator-python) from last year or contact the [main developer](http://www.rubinsteyn.com).
+Your untyped function gets used as a template from which multiple *type specializations* are generated (for each distinct set of input types).
+These typed functions are then churned through many optimizations before finally getting translated into native code.
+For more information about the project either check out our [HotPar slides](https://www.usenix.org/conference/hotpar12/parakeet-just-time-parallel-accelerator-python) from last year or contact the [main developer](http://www.rubinsteyn.com).